inkstitch/inkstitch/collections/_tutorial/en/font_creation.md

 1. `Extensions > Ink/Stitch > Font Tools > Generate JSON ...`
    ![Generate JSON](/assets/images/fonts/augusa_tutorial/en_generate_JSON.png)

-2. Fill in everything you want to be included into the json file:
+2. Fill in everything you want to include into the json file:
    * **Name**: the name of your font (mandatory).
    * **Description**: additional information about your font (such as sizing information, etc)
    * **Font File** (mandatory): When you have been using FontForge to generate your svg font file, Ink/Stitch will read the kerning information from your font to include it into the json file.